sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 the MS data, but this will make the analysis more time-consuming and may give you poorer results.
 In this case, you should consider restricting the candidate molecular formulas to those found in PubChem.

+SIRIUS is designed to work off-the-shelf only for **Data Dependent Acquisition** (DDA) data with no or very few chimerics.
+While SIRIUS has been applied to Data Independent Acquisition (DIA) data, too, it's important to note that our methods were not specifically developed for DIA and may perform less effectively in that context.
+For DIA data, spectra must first be deconvoluted using other software (e.g., vendor-specific tools or MSDial) before being imported into SIRIUS for analysis.

 SIRIUS expects **processed peak lists** (centroided spectra).
 It does not provide routines for peak picking from profiled spectra.
 This is a deliberate